 Taipei Fubon Bank's lending policy is characterized by a commitment to our Honest Lending strategy, which emphasizes comprehensive credit approval procedures and lending monitoring to help maintain and increase asset quality, promote sound banking operations, and help enterprises maintain steady operations, thereby ensuring the security of credit assets and indirectly safeguarding the rights and interests of depositors.

-In 2015, Fubon Financial Holdings established the Corporate Governance and Sustainability Committee, under which the ESG Task Force was set up and overseen by an independent director.
-The Committee also includes the Responsible Finance team (credit), which is tasked with promoting the Honest Lending program and mainly consists of members drawn from the Institutional Banking Department, Retail Lending Department, and Credit Card Division.
-Senior executives are also appointed to serve as working team committee members and are responsible for summarizing the process of responsible lending initiatives put in place by relevant departments and reporting their findings to the ESG Task Force on a regular basis.
+Fubon Financial Holdings established the Honest Lending Working Team under the Responsible Finance Team (Lending) under the ESG Task Force.
+The Working Team mainly consists of members drawn from the Institutional Credit Management Division, Retail Lending Department, and Credit Card Division.
+Senior executives are also appointed to serve as working team committee members and are responsible for summarizing the latest implementation status of responsible lending executed by relevant departments and reporting their findings to the ESG Task Force on a regular basis.

 Formulating and Promoting Effective Management Policies

-In order to comply with the regulations stipulated under the Banking Act of the Republic of China and to avoid concentration risk arising from an over-concentration of credit assets, the Bank set loan ratio limits for single institutions, affiliates, and group enterprises and formulated lending restrictions based on industry type, country, and property development financing.
+In order to comply with the regulations stipulated under Taipei Fubon Banking Act of the Republic of China and to avoid concentration risk arising from an over-concentration of credit assets, Taipei Fubon Bank has formulated loan ratio limits for single institutions, affiliates, and group enterprises and set lending restrictions based on industry type, country, and property development financing.
 These measures also serve to reduce the risk of negative chain reactions that could be caused by a single incident or a potential economic downturn.

 The implementation of a credit administration (CA) system provides a control and responsibility-based framework for handling outstanding loans, thereby reducing associated lending risks.